๐ŸŒ‹ Hiking Mt. Fuji: My Honest Review & Tips

 ๐Ÿ† Where Does It Rank?

 Hiking Mt.
-Fuji ranks as my #2 thing to do in Japan.
-Here’s how it compares to other experiences on my trip:
+Fuji ranks as the #2 experience I had in Japan.
+Here’s how it compares to other things I did on my trip:

 1๐Ÿ‘˜ RyokanKyoto8.3